wentasah/novaboot/README.md

 described in section ["CONFIGURATION FILE"](#configuration-file).
 By default, configuration is read from two locations.
 First from the configuration directory and second from `.novaboot` files along the path to the current directory.
-The later read files override settings from the former ones.
+The latter read files override settings from the former ones.

-Configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable defaulting to `/etc/novaboot.d`.
-Files in this directory with names consisting solely from English letters, numbers, dashes '-' and underscores '\_' (note that dot '.' is not included) are read in alphabetical order.
+Configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable and defaults to `/etc/novaboot.d`.
+Files in this directory with names consisting solely of English letters, numbers, dashes '-' and underscores '\_' (note that dot '.' is not included) are read in alphabetical order.

 Then novaboot searches for files named `.novaboot` starting from the